Muschamp Rd

 Wu Dao Kou map

 After regaining electricity and a working stove I eventually I went to Lush for dinner.
 I had a Leffe, but not a Blond they had switched to the Brown, I don’t even think they know.
-They may have also raised their prices on their Chicken Burger, either that or I was overcharged.
+They may have also raised their prices on their chicken burger, either that or I was overcharged.
 I didn’t raise a fuss because it was like 5 RMB and Chinese is not my forte.
 One day I’ll have to try Chimay and Leffe back to back.
 I definitely like the Blond over the Brown.

 After dinner I wanted to go to the local grocery store but it was closed.
 Turning around one of the street vendors caught my eye.
-He was selling books and sure enough they had some titles in English.
+He was selling books and sure enough he had some titles in English.
 I have never bought anything from a street vendor in Wu Dao Kou.
 He said something in Chinese and pointed to a book.
 Curious to see what book he wanted me to buy I had a closer look.
 He had put his finger on the spine of “The Brothers Karamazov” by Fyodor Dostoevsky.

 This is a book I’ve never read but am familiar with from my nihilistic quotations collection.
 I asked him how much he said 35 RMB, I offered him 30 he insisted on 35.
-I pulled out exactly 30 RMB and held it out, he said 35 one more time than took my money.
+I pulled out exactly 30 RMB and held it out, he said 35 one more time then took my money.

 Upstairs at Lush while settling up I noticed a Dan Brown novel on the bar.
 The back cover had numerous typos and spelling mistakes.
 The Dostoevsky book had no spelling mistakes or typos and even had a UPC code and the price was listed in US dollars and Canadian dollars just like back home.
 It was shrink wrapped so hopefully the interior is of similar quality.